Three thousand blog posts published over eight and a half years of daily blogging…

-I’d say that I did a decent amount of blogging.
-Could I have done more?
+I’d say it’s a decent amount of content.
+Could I have written and published more?
 Sure.
 More is always the answer when it comes to how much work one can do.
 I could have written better posts, developed my projects better…

 I’ve also learned a few other things that I’d like to share with you.